Cumulocity-IoT/cumulocity-smart-map-widget/README.md

 *  **Scenario:** Hybrid Map is a unique combination of Indoor and outdoor tracking for a particular device or asset.
 Here selection of target assets/devices represent a asset which have two child devices which will represent indoor tracker device and outdoor tracker device.
 Indoor tracker device will get activated as soon as it will come in proximity of a beacon which is located as part of infrastructure of a building.
-If indoor tracker device not received any location event for certain time period(time period is calculated based on location event received in recent past) then Smart Map will automatically switch to outdoor tracker and display the location based on outdoor tracker.
+If indoor tracker device did not receive any location event for certain time period(time period is calculated based on location event received in recent past) then Smart Map will automatically switch to outdoor tracker and display the location based on outdoor tracker.